widernet/colors/README.md

-# colors
-Color palette for the Christian Connection brand
+Tailwind theme for the Christian Connection brand